 With the best of these continuing to appreciate, as there are so few left in this condition and with other W124 models such as convertibles & E500 models going up in value, it made sense to us that these too have continued to climb in desirability & value.
 We predicted this a couple of years ago when supplying the first and expect these to continue to rise in value.
 We'd stock more if we could but supply is very limited of these E320 Limited models.

-This car was sourced specifically for a UK customer car enthusiast who wanted the very best we could supply and this included the lowest mileage example we could find too.
+This car was sourced specifically for a UK customer car-enthusiast who wanted the very best w124 we could supply and this included the lowest mileage example we could find too.
 Complete with a comprehensive service history from Japan, after arriving it had a full-service by ourselves (inclusive of transmission oil & filter change) at 106,159km in July 2017, before the new owner took delivery.

 If you'd like to arrange a viewing (by appointment only) or would a similar example sourced to order, Contact us.

-Newera Imports - Established 1998.
-Premier source of the best hand picked specialist cars from Japan.
+Newera Imports - Established in 1998.
+The premier source of the best hand-picked specialist cars from Japan.
 As recommended by Import magazines, car clubs and enthusiast owners.